stella0316/Search_Engine-Hadoop-Spark-/README.md

 # Search Engine for Structured Data

-We built an search engine for structured data enabling title, column, content and topic search with customized filters.
-As an example, we use a subset of [NYCOpenData](https://opendata.cityofnewyork.us/) datasets to how it makes seaching over structured data more productive and efficient.
+We have built a search engine for structured data enabling title, column, content and topic search with customized filters.
+As an example, we use a subset of [NYCOpenData](https://opendata.cityofnewyork.us/) datasets to show how it makes seaching over structured data more productive and efficient.

 ## Running the search engine on DFS